MonoGame/MonoGame/Documentation/packaging_games.md

 For more information about Info.plist files, see the [documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html).

-After completing these steps, your .app folder should appears as an executable application on macOS.
+After completing these steps, your .app folder should appear as an executable application on macOS.

 For archiving, we recommend using the .tar.gz format to preserve the execution permissions.

-### Special notes about .Net Core parameters
+### Special notes about .NET Core parameters

-.Net Core proposes several parameters when publishing apps that may sound helpful, but have many issues when it comes to games (because they were never meant for games in the first place, but for small lightweight applications).
+.NET Core proposes several parameters when publishing apps that may sound helpful, but have many issues when it comes to games (because they were never meant for games in the first place, but for small lightweight applications).

 **ReadyToRun (R2R)**